patrickmmartin/errorcodeNX/article.md

 The proposed type for `error_id` is`typedef char const error_id[]`
 which is the _error constant_ whereas the
 _variable_ is of course `typedef char const* error_value`.
-The idea is that each `error_id` is initialized with a string literal making its value unique in a process without any need of registration.
+The idea is that each `error_id` is made unique by the linker in a process without any need of registration.
 Note that functions returning an `error_id` need to be declared to return an `error_value` because functions can't return arrays.

 We strongly recommend this value should be printable and make sense in the context of inspecting system state from logs, messages, cores